Safety & Security

 Safety Training and Emergency Preparedness

 Digital camera systems are in every school, allowing FCS Safety & Security and FCS Police teams to monitor activities in and around facilities with laser sharp accuracy via desktop computers, monitoring stations or mobile devices.
-In addition, Fulton County Schools is partnering with municipal police agencies so that they have direct access to view school-based cameras and can coordinate a response with FCS Police during potential emergency situations.
+High-tech lenses allow school police officers to pan the cameras, zoom in for a closer view, or change the angles of the view – all in high definition quality.
+In addition, Fulton County Schools is partnering with municipal police agencies so that they have direct access to view school-based cameras and can coordinate a response with FCS Police during potential emergency situations

 Improvements and Upgrades on the Horizon